Service and App improvement in response to transportation challenge

 Besides redesigning the application, we also made promotion campaigns to introduce Chariot 2.0 to more people, especially L Train Subway riders.
 Since the most noticeable way is to put advertisements on the train or on train stations, we made two pairs of different style posters for both the trains and the platforms.

-Prototype 1: Deliver basic but important information by using message and maps of L Train area
+Deliver basic but important information by using message and maps of L Train area

-Prototype 2: Point out some pain points and compare the experience of Metro Trains with Chariot
+Point out some pain points and compare the experience of Metro Trains with Chariot

-For our next step, we will do more user testing on our high-fidelity prototype.
+For our next step, we would do more user testing on our high-fidelity prototype.
 We would test more about how much the new service, especially the Chariot Community, can contribute to a better riding experience of Chariot.